-- 5.9.1.
-Internships / Fieldwork experiences are encouraged by the College so that students gain practical experience in their sphere of study. - 5.9.2.
-For this activity to be awarded the one Non-Mandatory Credits on the Consolidated Marksheet, the following protocol should be followed: - 5.9.2.1.
-The internship activity cannot be a part of either a CIA or of an ES Examination. - 5.9.2.2.
+5.9.1.
+Internships / Fieldwork experiences are encouraged by the College so that students gain practical experience in their sphere of study.

+- 5.9.2.
+For Internships / Fieldwork a maximum of 1 credit can be awarded as Non-Mandatory Credits on the Consolidated Marksheet, the following protocol should be followed: - 5.9.2.1.
+The internship / fieldwork activity cannot be a part of either a CIA or of an ESE. - 5.9.2.2.
 It must be undertaken only during the breaks between Semesters: - 5.9.2.2.1.
-For UG students: III & IV or IV &V or V & VI. - 5.9.2.2.2.
-For PG students: VII & VIII or VIII & IX or IX & X. - 5.9.2.3.
+For UG students: Any break between Semester I and Semester VI - 5.9.2.2.2.
+For PG students: Any break between Semester I and Semester IV - 5.9.2.3.
 A minimum of 60 hours of experience, and only 6 hours per day. - 5.9.2.4.
 It has to be first approved by the Department's HoD(s) through which the student would graduate (Single Major for UG and PG / Double Majors for UG). - 5.9.2.5.
 International Exchange students cannot avail of this Credit.
 Hence, College Departments should not entertain applications from such students. - 5.9.3.
 The concerned Department would have to monitor this activity as under: - 5.9.3.1.
 The HoD, on behalf of the student, would issue a request letter to the organization in which this activity will be undertaken. - 5.9.3.2.
 The Department would collect from the student the certification given to him / her by the concerned organization, post the internship. - 5.9.3.3.
 The Department would then conduct a viva voce to verify the quality of the tasks undertaken by the student in the concerned organization. - 5.9.3.4.
-On certifying that the activity is acceptable, the Department would then submit a report to the Examination Department, not later than the end of February of that student's Semester VI.
+On certifying that the activity is acceptable, the Department would then submit a report to the Examination Department, not later than the end of February of that student's Semester VI. - 5.9.4 An add-on credit will be awarded to students for completing Swayam/NPTEL Courses.
+A student must complete 6 credits (or equivalent) across 3 years (Semester 1-6) of their UG course or 4 credits (or equivalent) across 2 years (Semester 1-4) of their PG course in Swayam/NPTEL courses (disciplinary/interdisciplinary) to be eligible for one add-on credit. - 5.9.4.1 The Add-on credit will be considered for any of the courses offered by SWAYAM / NPTEL or any equivalent Government recognised institute and is not limited to the academic specialization of the student.
+The college encourages interdisciplinary studies. - 5.9.4.2 Students are eligible for 1 Add-On credit only after the submission of a course completed / assessment cleared, certificates from SWAYAM / NPTEL or equivalent, for 6 credits or equivalent. - 5.9.5 All documents and proofs related to Add-on credits should reach the college office, latest by the month of March for being considered in the consolidated marksheet of the graduating student.
+The HOD of the departments from which the student is graduating needs to forward the documents to college office.